QueenCitySmitty/queencitysmitty.github.io/_drafts/2020-12-04-on-clean-code.md

 This takes SIGNIFICANTLY less brainpower, and you can understand it in 1 read through.
 Easy.
 Amazing what clarity can do to the code.

 ## Functions
 Martin says that functions should be small.. really small.. "hardly ever longer than 20 lines", and that they should do "one thing, they should do it well, and they should do it only."
 Single Responsibility Principle, right?
-It's amazing how often I find this violated.
+It's a common theme throughout this whole book: <i>don't do too much, do just enough</i>.

 ### Method Bodies
 I was recently making a change in one of our code bases for a label's value based on some conditions.
-Trying to walk through the controller intialization, I found the logic barried in the ``.then(...)`` of a Promise, and it was really hard to read.
-Trying to use the Boyscouts rule that was used in the book and "leave the campground cleaner than [I] found it"...
+Trying to walk through the controller initialization, I found the logic buried in the ``.then(...)`` of a Promise.
+Without knowing exactly where to look, it took me significantly longer to understand the flow than I'd like to admit.
+Trying to use the Boy Scouts rule that was used in the book and "leave the campground cleaner than [I] found it"...
 I decided to break that out into another function that ONLY set the label.
 So instead of

 ```ts
 this.method().then( (result) =>